tc39/proposal-set-methods/minimal-core.md

 # Minimal core vs. per method override

-This document is created to discuss [issue raised on TC39 meeting](https://docs.google.com/presentation/d/1BeqsmXGPm_GEAApnpIfVZd3KTOykS4tQVQ7FvYTDtHg/edit#slide=id.g4e7e69452c_0_386).
+This document was historically created to discuss the question of how the new methods would access data from `this`, which has implications for subclassing as discussed in [this presentation](https://docs.google.com/presentation/d/1BeqsmXGPm_GEAApnpIfVZd3KTOykS4tQVQ7FvYTDtHg/edit#slide=id.g4e7e69452c_0_386).

+After a great deal of discussion, the committee ultimately settled on the "per method override" option.

 ### Minimal core

 You should be able to override a core set of methods, then all new methods added in this proposal will automatically work.

 ### Per method override

-You should be able to override all methods that you want to work properly, and then they will work properly.
+A subclass which changes the core behavior of the class may need to override all methods.

 ## Worth reading